embedded-awesome/Yakka/README.md

 Yakka is a modern, data-focused build tool designed to aid embedded software development.

-It recognizes that creating and delivering software is more than just compilation or linking and thus makes it easy to define new processes.
+It recognizes that creating and delivering software is more than just compilation or linking and thus makes it easy to define processes that act on the project data.

-Yakka can be utilized as a full build system but also recognizes the value of tooling diversity and thus can integrate as part of an existing build system by only providing required functionality
+Yakka can be utilized as a full build system but also recognizes the value of tooling diversity and can integrate as part of an existing build system by only providing required functionality, or can be used to generate build files for other build systems such as CMake.

 ## Why use Yakka

-Yakka aims to be descriptive, storing information as data rather than encoding it within a programming language.
+One of the guiding design principles of Yakka is to be descriptive, storing information as data rather than encoding it within a programming language.
 This enables an ecosystem of open tooling and allows the use simple tools such as `jq` or `yq` to analyze components or projects.

 It uses standard, commonly used technologies; YAML, JSON, template engine (Jinja*), regular expressions.